-While each of the following stories is fictional, the experiences and perspectives they reflect are very relevant for those considering transracial adoption:
+While each of the following stories is fictional, the experiences and perspectives they reflect are very real for those preparing to care for children of another race.

-SCENARIO 1:

-Transracial adoption should be avoided if possible
+PERSPECTIVE 1: Transracial placement should be avoided if possible

-When Tim and Cindy started pursuing adoption, they also began to explore the implications of adopting transracially.
+When Tim and Cindy started to explore foster parenting, they began to think about the implications of having children of different races in their home.
 They approached an African-American neighbor, a retired social worker, and asked for her perspective.

-The neighbor explained some of the complexities involved and told the couple that she felt an African-American child raised in their home would likely not be adequately prepared to handle many issues the child would encounter related to race.
-It wasn't that the neighbor didn't like white people; rather, she genuinely felt that the long-term emotional implications for a child of color were simply too great.
-This conversation was both challenging and confusing for Tim and Cindy, who were trying to understand these implications and wanted to make the best decision for any child they would adopt.
+The neighbor explained some of the complexities involved and told the couple that she felt they would not be able to adequately handle issues related to race if an African-American child were placed in their home.
+It wasn't that the neighbor didn't like white people or thought that Tim and Cindy would be bad foster parents; rather, she genuinely felt that the long-term emotional implications for a child of color were too great.
+This conversation was challenging and confusing for Tim and Cindy, who were trying to understand these implications and wanted to make the best decision for any child they would bring into their home.

-SCENARIO 2:

-Race should not matter when it comes to giving a child a home
+PERSPECTIVE 2: Race should not matter when it comes to giving a child a home

-Blake and Tina always wanted to adopt.
-Ever since she was young, Tina imagined adopting children and someday having a "rainbow family."
-One night at dinner, some close friends asked the couple why having a rainbow family was so important to them, and if they felt prepared to address some of the racial issues that might come up while raising children from other cultures.
+Blake and Tina have always wanted to adopt.
+Since she was young, Tina imagined adopting children and someday having a "rainbow family."
+One night at dinner, some close friends asked the couple why having a rainbow family was so important to them and if they felt ready to address some of the racial issues that might arise while raising children from other cultures.
 Blake and Tina were surprised by this question.
 "We really don't see race when it comes to these things," they replied.
-"All kids basically need the same thing: a family.
+"All kids basically need the same thing - a family.
 That's what really matters, and that is what we want to give them."
-Still, her friends' questions made Tina wonder if there were some issues she was missing and if her motives were really in the right place.
+Still, her friend's questions made Tina wonder if there were some issues she was missing and if her motives were really in the right place.